 If you open at 6am, make sure you state on GMB that your store opens at 6am.
 Making sure your open and close times are always updated is essential.
-I mean, you don’t want to be giving false information.
+You don’t want to give false information.
 What happens if your website says you close at 5pm and a customer gets there at 4:30pm, when actually your store closes at 4pm?

 A loss.
 And this could happen over and over.

 Also, keep on top of special times such as public holidays.
 You don’t want that same problem of losing customers.

 Did you know approximately 72% of people who browse the web scan and only read the visuals?

 Your Google My Business profile needs to be filled with imagery, also known as branding.
 You can turn your profile into something beautiful that will help your audience identify your business from any other.

 Make sure your primary photo is of your logo and your cover photo is of your store front.
 To keep the profile/location up-to-date, you can consistently post pictures of your store.

 Google also allows a 360 store tour.
 Let me explain.
 If you hire a photographer, or even do it yourself, you can take pictures of the inside of your store and then users are able to view a virtual tour of your store without being there in person.

 We should all engage with reviews, whether they are positive or even negative.
 Giving feedback to your customers who leave negative reviews will show other customers that you’re taking into account what you did wrong.